How can cross-regional mobility services be technically bundled in such a way that people can use new and simplified travel options?

-For intermodal travel to be successful, a seamless integration of all mobility options in one user application is crucial.
-This requires data interoperability and data sharing between multiple platforms and mobility providers, who have been so far reluctant to share their data, sometimes for fear of competitive disadvantages.
+In order to exploit the potential of intermodal travel, bundling all mobility offerings in one app is crucial.
+This application requires an exchange of data between the mobility providers of the various platforms, who have so far hardly been willing to share their data, also for fear of competitive disadvantages.